 I got to enjoy the sturdy, double kayak named Valkyrie for an afternoon Kayaking in Revelstoke.
 Photo: Sarah Windsor

 Getting Comfortable in the Kayak

 Terry’s humour and fun nature carried through from the land-training to the water and it put me at ease being a novice kayaker.
 I had joined a semi-private group that, for the most part, were also a novice and included a mature, Californian couple who had booked through Everything Revelstoke as well.
-This was Diane and Tony’s first time in Revelstoke and I was pleased to hear they had discovered Natural Escapes – a small outfitter they may not have known about if they hadn’t connected with Everything Revelstoke.
+This was Diane and Tony’s first time in Revelstoke and I was pleased to hear they had discovered Terry and Wenche’s tours – something they may not have known about if they hadn’t connected with Everything Revelstoke.

 It turned out that this voyage also marked a first for Terry in that Diane had a small dog, Sir Winston, who would accompany us on our kayak adventure.
 Apparently, Terry’s gentle and relaxing approach also has a positive effect on dogs as Sir Winston, who looked nervous and out of sorts during land training, nodded off and dozed on Diane’s lap the entire time in the kayak.

 Sir Winston wakes up from a slumber just in time for the camera.
 Don’t worry; he’s got a life jacket too!
 Photo: Sarah Windsor